Mummification Museum: Halls

-The hall of artifacts is divided into two parts, the first one is ascended corridor through which the visitor could have a look on ten tablets were drawn from the papyri of Ani and Hu-nefer that displayed in the British Museum in London.
+The hall of artifacts is divided into two parts, the first one is the ascended corridor through which a visitor could have a look on ten tablets that were drawn from the papyri of Ani and Hu-nefer that are displayed in the British Museum in London.
 Most of these tablets throw lights on the funeral journey from death to burial.
 The second part of the museum began from the end of the corridor and the visitor could see more than sixty pieces, which are displayed in 19 well-advanced cases.

 In those 19 display cases, the artefacts are concentrated on eleven topics: